zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/seeding.md

 ## OnModelCreating

-As of version 2.1, Entity Framework Core has a formal API for applying seed data to the database as part of your migration - the `HasData` method of the `EntityTypeBuilder<T>` method, which is exposed by the `ModelBuilder.Entity<T>` method, accessible in the `OnModelCreating` method of the `DbContext` class.
+EF Core has a formal API for applying seed data to the database as part of your migration - the `HasData` method of the `EntityTypeBuilder<T>` method, which is exposed by the `ModelBuilder.Entity<T>` method, accessible in the `OnModelCreating` method of the `DbContext` class.
 So, seeding forms part of the model configuration.

 Here's an example of how you might use EF Core to apply seed data to an SQLite database: